On this page

 Obtaining copies of the CATSI Act

 We do not publish copies of the CATSI Act, amendments or regulations.
-However, you can get a free copy of the legislation online or buy print copies.
+You can download copies from the Australian Government's Federal Register of Legislation or buy print copies.

 Corporations (Aboriginal and Torres Strait Islander) Consequential, Transitional and Other Measures Act 2006—helped corporations transfer to the CATSI Act